microsoft/rushjs.io-website/pages/commands/rush_update.md

                         Activates verbose logging for the package manager.
                         You will probably want to pipe the output of Rush to a file when using this command.
+  --max-install-attempts NUMBER
+                        Overrides the default maximum number of install attempts.
+The default value is 3.
   --variant VARIANT     Run command using a variant installation
                         configuration.
-This parameter may alternatively
+This parameter may alternatively be
                         specified via the RUSH_VARIANT environment variable.
   --full                Normally "rush update" tries to preserve your
                         existing installed versions and only makes the